plausible/website/_posts/2022-01-16-is-google-analytics-illegal.md

 ---
 layout: post
 title: Is Google Analytics illegal?
-Austrian, French and Italian DPAs say so
+Austrian, French, Italian and Danish DPAs say so
 description: Plausible data is exclusively processed with servers owned and operated by European providers.
 If Google Analytics no longer allows you to fulfill the legal requirements that apply to you, do check us out.